 It seems every year now, there is some event that causes businesses to close for an undetermined length of time.
-Be it a hurricane, flood, wildfires, or virus, being closed and having reduced staff to keep an eye on things, along with emergency personal focused elsewhere, there are some considerations to take into account to protect your gallery and artworks.
+Minimizing risk to your art gallery is crucial.
+Be it a hurricane, flood, wildfire, or virus, being closed, and having reduced staff to keep an eye on things, along with emergency personnel focused elsewhere, there are some considerations to take into account to protect your gallery and artworks.

 My good friend Jennifer Schipf, AXA XL’s Global Practice Leader for Art, put together a list of considerations vital for your galleries emergency preparedness.
 She has worked with countless galleries and museums and understands that in a time of crisis, there is a lot to keep track of to ensure the safety of staff members, communicating with clients and managing finances.